The Manual - Chapters and Appendices

 5. Records

-A record of all proficiency examinations attempted at Rhode Island College will be recorded in a student's file in the Records Office.
+A record of all proficiency examinations attempted at Rhode Island College will be recorded in a student's file in the Registrar's Office.
 Proficiency examinations that are passed shall, upon a student's request, be recorded on his official transcript.
 The actual raw score of an external proficiency examination shall be recorded so that an institution to which a student transfers will be able to assign an equivalent grade if it so desires.

 6. Administrative and Financial Provisions